probot/probot/CONTRIBUTING.md

             then:
               comment: "Hello World!
 Your bot is working!"
 0. Open a new issue.
 Your bot should post a comment (you may need to refresh to see it).

+## Debugging
+0. To see what requests are going out, enable debugging mode for  GitHub client in /server.js: const github = new GitHubApi({
+          debug: true
+        });